bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 The *Processing component* is provided by the Stream Juggler Platform.
 At this layer the data processing itself is performed via modules, or processors.
 In fact, the platform represents a pipeline of modules.

-The major one is Pipeline Stream Processor (PSP) that handles data processing inside the pipeline.
+The major one is **Pipeline Stream Processor** (PSP) that handles data processing inside the pipeline.
 Two types of PSP exist in SJ-Platform:

 - Regular – the most generic processor which receives event, does some data transformation and sends transformation to the next processing step.

 - Windowed (Batch) – the processor which organizes incoming data into batches and processing is done with a sliding window.
 Windowed PSP may be used to implement streaming joins and processing where algorithm must observe a range of input messages rather than current one.

-As PSP receives data from Kafka and T-streams, and data can be passed form other sources, there is a need in input module.
-The Input Stream Processor (ISP) handles external inputs, does data deduplication, transforms raw data into objects.
+As PSP receives data from Kafka and T-streams, and data can be passed form other sources, there is a need in an input module.
+The **Input Stream Processor** (ISP) handles external inputs, does data deduplication, transforms raw data into objects.
 Currently the platform supports the TCP Input Stream Processor.

 To receive the result of processing an output module is required.
-The Output Stream Processor (OSP) handles external output from event processing pipeline to external data destinations (Elasticsearch, JDBC, etc.).
+The **Output Stream Processor** (OSP) handles external output from event processing pipeline to external data destinations (Elasticsearch, JDBC, etc.).

 So the pipeline may look like at the scheme: